K-Sharma95/Pewlett-Hackard-Analysis/README.md

 - How many roles will need to be filled as the 'silver tsunami' begins to make an impact?

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett-Hackard Employees?
+- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett-Hackard Employees?
+In total, there are 1940 eligible, qialified and retirement-ready employees who many be able to mentor the next generation of employees.
+The required number is